bra1nDump/ai-task-vscode/docs/backlog.md

 - Preview for the high level oftentimes flickers.
 Not sure what causes itb but try larger outputs
   - we rewriting the entire file.
 Workaround documented in append function
 - Currently all edits push individually to the undue stack tremendously polluting it.
 Only have the final edit pushed to the undue stack
+- When we make edits we do big replacements causing flicker due to language highlighter needing to parse the change.10
+  - A simple solution is to at the time of applying the change get the current text for the range we're trying to edit, if it is the prefix of the replacement, drop that prefix from the replacement and insert at end of original target range

 ## Developer experience working on Birds